 21a.
 Happy Accidents.
 Marissa Tomei.

-22. The Adjustment Bureau – Creative concept.
-Would have been better if Matt Damon and Emily Blunt had had better chemistry.
+22b.
+The Adjustment Bureau – Creative concept.
+Would be better if Matt Damon and Emily Blunt actually had on-screen chemistry.

-23. Safety Not Guaranteed – Total indie, mostly in a good way.
+23. Safety Not Guaranteed – Totally indie, mostly in a good way.
 Aubrey Plaza is hilarious in every role she plays.

 24. Sliding Doors –Interesting ideas.
-Alternate realities were edited together well.
+The alternate realities were edited together well.

 24a.
 Sound of My Voice – Compelling docu-style indie flick.
 Rough around the edges with something troublingly beautiful at its heart.